Quartz Mineral Properties, Facts and Varieties

 Citrine

-Yellow to yellowish brown quartz that's quite rare.
+A relatively rare, yellow to yellowish-brown variety.
 Most commercial-grade citrine is heated amethyst

 Included Quartz

-Although some varieties have their own name, this group tends to be known collectively as included quartz.
+Although some varieties, such as rutiliated quartz, have their own name, this group tends to be known collectively as included quartz.

 Jasper

-Cryptocrystalline variety of chalcedony that features fine inclusions of varying amounts of other minerals and substances.
-The inclusions cause Jasper to be opaque and are also responsible for the stone's colour.
+Cryptocrystalline variety of chalcedony with fine inclusions of varying amounts of other minerals and substances.
+These inclusions make Jasper opaque and are also responsible for its wide range of colours.

 Onyx